What is a stormwater attenuation tank?

 As urban sprawl continues, permeable ground is being covered with hard surfaces like buildings, roadways, and car parks.
 This transformation increases surface water runoff and the risk of flooding, especially in areas prone to torrential rains.

-Rewatec stormwater attenuation tanks minimize this risk.
-Made with glass reinforced plastic (GRP) and quality-controlled components, our solutions control the flow of runoff so that stormwater can be safely discharged into a river, lake, or reservoir.
+The Rewatec stormwater attenuation tank minimizes this risk.
+Our solutions control the flow of runoff so that stormwater can be safely discharged into a river, lake, or reservoir.

 Where are our stormwater attenuation tanks used?

-Rewatec stormwater attenuation tanks are most often solutions for:
+The Rewatec stormwater attenuation tank is most often a solution for: